DataDog/hiring-engineers/answers.md

 Installed MongoDB Enterprise and uploaded a test database with script.
 Enabled Authentication as it is disabled by default.
 Was challenged by the DOC’s for the windows agent.
 1. It is clear that the Windows Agents mondo.d /conf.yaml is based on the Linux version so you have to make changes to it for getting the log agent to run correctly.

-Changed path from:
+Changed from:

-# - type: file
+ - type: file
-#   path: /var/log/mongodb/mongodb.log
+   path: /var/log/mongodb/mongodb.log
-#   service: mongo
+   service: mongo
-#   source: mongodb
+   source: mongodb

 To